Frequently Asked Questions - Professional Counseling Program

 Are there any pre-requisites for program admission?

 Yes.
 For both the clinical mental health counseling program and school counseling program an undergraduate course in Abnormal Psychology is required.
 This can be taken at MTSU or any accredited university.
-(See the end of the document for places where this course may be taken online.)
 If the course wasn’t taken prior to applying to the program then it should be taken within the first or second semester following admission into the program.
+Online universities that offer Abnormal Psychology class:

 Can I transfer credits from another MTSU graduate program (or a graduate program taken at another university) to be applied to the Ed.S. program?